Mickey & Sylvia: Career

-A second studio recording of "Love Is Strange" in 1962 featured now-legendary drummer Bernard "Pretty" Purdie, on his first paid session gig.
+A second studio recording of "Love Is Strange" in 1962 featured the drummer Bernard "Pretty" Purdie, on his first paid session gig.

 After the duo split, Baker recorded a successful instrumental solo album, The Wildest Guitar.
 He moved to France in the 1960s, where he worked with various French musicians.
 Baker died at his home in Montastruc-la-Conseillère, France on November 27, 2012, at the age of 87.

 Sylvia Robinson had a hit record in 1973 with "Pillow Talk," and was subsequently a driving force in the creation of the Sugar Hill rap label.
 Robinson died in 2011, at the age of 76.

 Legacy

-"Love Is Strange" (in its 1956 version) was later featured in movies like Dirty Dancing, Badlands and Casino, and was covered many times (for instance, on Paul McCartney's third post-Beatles album Wild Life).
+"Love Is Strange" (in its 1956 version) was later featured in movies like Dirty Dancing (it was the B-side of (I've Had) The Time Of My Life by Jennifer Warnes & Bill Medley), Badlands and Casino, and was covered many times (for instance, on Paul McCartney's third post-Beatles album Wild Life).
 The song became a UK hit by the Everly Brothers in 1965.
 Peaches & Herb had a hit with their rendition in 1967.

 In 2004, "Love Is Strange" was inducted into the Grammy Hall of Fame.